-Anyone who reads the papers probably realises that the government wants to make major changes to the way home education works in the UK.
-A report was undertaken by Graham Badman during the early part of 2009.
+Anyone who reads the papers probably realises that the government wants to make major changes to the way home education in the UK works.
+Graham Badman wrote a controversial report during the early part of 2009, which put home education under threat in a way that had not previously happened.
 He met many home educators, and admitted to being impressed with most of them.
 But his report, published during June 2009, was not encouraging.

 There was a government consultation, which was the biggest threat ever to British home education.
 They were proposing that Graham Badman’s suggestions became law.

-But the proposal was for annual registration, and that it should include the parents’ proposed outcomes for the year for each child.
+But the proposal was for compulsory annual registration.
+It also required the parents’ planned outcomes for the year for each child.
 This suggests complete lack of understanding about how home education works.
-Even when parents use some curriculum or work-books, they usually take account of the children’s own interests too.
+Even when parents use a curriculum or work-books, they usually take account of the children’s own interests too.
 How would a parent know in September that the child would want to know all about – for instance – Ancient Egypt, or steam engines, or trigonometry – in January?
 How can they know how quickly their child will progress with reading, or typing, or indeed any other skill?

 Ridiculous?
 I don’t think so.